GoodIntentionsAssistant/Docs/docs/overview/attachments.md

 * `action` - Button options to show the user
 * `image` - Send image URL's to be displayed
 * `field` - Additional small information, e.g. citation
+* `reply` - Expecting a reply
+* `voice` - Alternative for voice instead of using standard message text

 ## Enabling attachments